THE PRESBYTERIAN CHURCH IN AMERICA

-If any in the PC in America wish to condemn this, one's action of severance, after their change in doctrine, and one’s continued unmet protestations about biblical purity, and after one’s own morality required separation, so be it.
-This is not unusual in history, that a body, when biblically confronted, attacks what so acts in the name of the Lord; indeed it is habitual in the historical presentation of the Bible, as seen for example in Matthew 23:34-35, Acts 7:51-53.
+If any in the PC in America wish to condemn this, one's action of severance, after their movement and change in doctrine, and one’s continued unmet protestations about biblical purity, and after one’s own morally required separation, so be it.
+This is not unusual in history, that a body, when biblically confronted, attacks what so acts in the name of the Lord, the watchman who dare not close his mouth at the peril; indeed it is habitual in the historical presentation of the Bible, as seen for example in Matthew 23:34-35, Acts 7:51-53.
 Athanasius in his day, like Stephen before him, in early New Testament Church times, is just such a case; and of course many of the English Reformers like Cranmer, Ridley were not well received by the ‘Church’ of the time, when they exposed its errors, in fact being denied the means of continuing life on this earth and not merely executed verbally but physically, allied with drastic ritual gobbledegook.

 Thus while one does not condemn such a Church as this, one does and must condemn its actions in doctrine in this field, its compromise, its enhanced peril for so adding to the testimony of the word of God by formal authorisation; and so there is need sincerely to declare that to belong to such a body in such an excursion is in train to be spiritually and morally compromising for the Christian (Romans 16:17).
 This by no means excludes prayer for its return to the pure word of God, not only in word but in deed, nor does it expunge hope that it may yet escape this devastating misuse of convenience and this encumbrance with the intrusive thoughts of man.